JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 ### A non-hypothetical example

 Here's a similar exercise with proven results in [JasonEtco/create-an-issue](https://github.com/JasonEtco/create-an-issue) of [replacing a basic `.travis.yml` file with a workflow](https://github.com/JasonEtco/create-an-issue/compare/d10d7bc2a567fa4288ead6b91f307aa4b44fb9f7...3b32e1e16d13ce431cc2ad4031eda7ba1396096a).
-Performance is important for CI, we want our tests to run quickly - so let's look at the difference in execution time:
+Performance is most important for a CI, so we want our tests to run quickly - let's look at the difference in execution time:

 | Provider       | Execution time |
 | -------------- | -------------- |